Jaredh55/springboard/Capstone_1/README.md

 Other documentation:
 1. CHIS 2017 ADULT (FINAL).pdf is the actual questionaire administered
 2. CHIS 2017 Data Dictionary_PUF_Adult Oct 2018.pdf is the data dictionary which describes collection methods and the the describes each question
+3. select_cols.csv are a list of columns I manually selected

+Data not published, can be downloaded for free on website